 - What is Senate Bill 11, sometimes known as Campus Carry?

-Texas Senate Bill 11 allows for the carrying of concealed handguns on Texas public institution campuses by individuals holding a valid Texas License to Carry (LTC) or Concealed Handgun License (CHL).
+Texas Senate Bill 11 was a bill passed in the Texas 86th Legislature permitting the carrying of concealed handguns on Texas public institution campuses by individuals holding a valid Texas License to Carry (LTC) or Concealed Handgun License (CHL).
+The laws enacted by this bill comprise part of Texas Government Code 411.

-- Can everyone carry a handgun at SPC when the law takes effect?
+- Can everyone carry a handgun at SPC?

 - Are handguns the only type of firearm to which campus carry applies?

-Yes, Senate Bill 11 only makes it legal for LTC or CHL holders to carry concealed handguns on campus.
+Yes, Texas Government Code 411 only makes it legal for LTC or CHL holders to carry concealed handguns on campus.
 South Plains College prohibits possession and use of long-guns and other weapons on campus.

 - Who developed SPC policy?